 Now, it’s time to visit the picturesque and historic villages of Vogue and Balazuc, with both clinging to the terraced hillsides of the wild and rugged Mont Gerbier de Jonc as their backdrop, as many before you have experienced; the mountain will attract you just like a magnet.

-You can climb to the summit of this mountain within a short space of time for free; from there, take in the 360-degree panorama of the Alps to the East, Les Boutieres, and both the Rhone & Cevennes valleys.
+Then, you can climb to the summit of this mountain within a short space of time for free; also, from there, take in the 360-degree panorama of the Alps to the East, Les Boutieres, and both the Rhone & Cevennes valleys.